DOSull/Geographical-Computing/README.md

 ### Software
 Most of the lab work will be completed in [Jupyter Notebook](https://jupyter.org/) or similar [Jupyter Lab](https://jupyterlab.readthedocs.io/en/stable/getting_started/overview.html) environments.
 These are good for incrementally becoming accustomed to code, then writing small amounts of code, building up to writing more extensive blocks of code.

-When we come to the final assignment it will be more effective to work in an *Integrated Development Environment* (IDE) such as [PyCharm](https://www.jetbrains.com/pycharm/) and use a version control tool such as [git](https://git-scm.com/).
+When we come to the final assignment it may be more effective to work in an *Integrated Development Environment* (IDE) such as [VSCode](https://code.visualstudio.com/) or [PyCharm](https://www.jetbrains.com/pycharm/) and use a version control tool such as [git](https://git-scm.com/).

 All these tools are freely available for all platforms (although there are a few wrinkles and variations between platforms).
-If you wish to replicate the lab set up on a personal machine, follow [these instructions](labs/week-1/setting-up-the-gisc-425-environment.ipynb).

 ## Course learning objectives (CLOs)
 1. manage, analyse, visualize and present spatial data using a range of programming tools